merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 #### Synonymous codon rarity

-Synonymous codon rarity, or **s-codon rarity**, describes how rare a codon is in the HIMB83 genome relative to other codons that encode the same amino acid.
+Synonymous codon rarity describes how rare a codon is in the HIMB83 genome relative to other codons that encode the same amino acid.
 Mathematically, the synonymous codon rarity of codon $i$ is

 $$
 R_{i} = 1 - \frac {f_i} {\sum_j S(i, j) f_j}
 $$

-where f_{i} is the proportion of codons in the HIMB83 sequence that are the $i$th codon, and where $S(i, j)$ is the indicator function
+where $f_{i}$ is the proportion of codons in the HIMB83 genome that are the $i$th codon, and where $S(i, j)$ is the indicator function

 $$
 S(i, j) = 1 \, if \, synonymous(i, j) \, else \, 0
 $$

-(Mathematically, we are assuming codon $i$ is synonymous with itself $i$)
+(Mathematically, we are assuming codon $i$ is synonymous with itself)

 As an example, what is the synonymous codon rarity of GCC, which encodes the amino acid alanine?
-First, we count all of the instances of GCC in the codons of HIMB83 (all 1470 coding genes) and divide it by the number of codon in HIMB83.
+First, we count all of the instances of GCC in the codons of HIMB83 (all 1470 coding genes) and divide it by the number of codons in HIMB83.
 That number is $f_{GCC}$.
 Then we do the same thing for all alanine codons, GCA, GCC, GCG, and GCT.
 We are thus left with

 $$
 \displaylines{f_{GCA} = 0.02553 \\ f_{GCC} = 0.00329 \\ f_{GCG} = 0.00294 \\ f_{GCT} = 0.0232}